Posts

 VPN

 A Virtual Private Network (VPN) is a technology that creates a secure, encrypted connection over the internet between your device (like a computer or smartphone) and another network.
 This connection acts like a private tunnel, making it seem as if you’re directly connected to the network you’re accessing, even if you’re actually far away or using a public Wi-Fi network.
 VPNs are used to protect online privacy, secure data, and access restricted or blocked content.
 How VPN Works Imagine you’re in a crowded café using their free Wi-Fi.
 Without a VPN, any data you send or receive, like browsing or sending emails, is open for others on the same network to intercept.
 A VPN hides this data by encrypting it—making it unreadable to anyone who doesn’t have the key to decrypt it.
-Starting the VPN Connection : You activate the VPN app on your device.
-This app creates a “secure tunnel” between your device and a VPN server located in another part of the world.
-Encryption : Once the tunnel is set u...
+How VPNs Work: 1.Establish a Connection: When a user connects to a VPN, their device establishes an encrypted tunnel with the VPN server. ...